Independent power and water plants

-Umm Al Houl Combined Cycle Power Plant is part of Qatar's biggest power and water projects and will be located in the Qatar Economic Zone 3, south of the capital city of Doha.
-The power plant will be able to supply up to 2.52GW of electricity and 590,000m³ (136 million gallons) of drinking water a day to 2.5m homes in the area.
+Umm Al Houl Combined-Cycle Power Plant is part of Qatar’s biggest power and water projects and will be located in the Qatar Economic Zone 3, south of the capital city of Doha.
+The power plant will be able to supply up to 2.52GW of electricity and 590,000m³ (136 million gallons) of drinking water a day to 2.5 million homes in the area.

-A special purpose company named Umm Al Houl Power was formed by Qatar General Electricity and Water Corporation (Kahramaa, 60%), Qatar Petroleum (5%), Qatar Foundation (5%) and K1 Energy (30%) to manage and operate the project.
+A special-purpose company Umm Al Houl Power was formed by Qatar General Electricity and Water Corporation (Kahramaa, 60%), Qatar Petroleum (5%), Qatar Foundation (5%) and K1 Energy (30%) to manage and operate the project.
 K1 Energy is a consortium of Tokyo Electric Power Company (Tepco) and Mitsubishi Corp.

-The project will be constructed in two phases with the first phase scheduled to be completed by Q2, 2017, while the overallcompletion of the project is planned for Q3, 2018.
+The project will be constructed in two phases, with the first phase scheduled to be completed by Q2, 2017 and the overall completion of the project planned for Q3, 2018.

 Umm Al Houl combined-cycle power plant make-up